VERSO-UVM/Heard-and-Understood-App/flaskApp/consert/CONSERT_INSTALLATION.md

 As of 10/24/2024 testing and implementation of CONSert has been done with CONDA environments running python 3.10.11.
 The linux/macos version of this package must be run on python 3.10 or earlier.

-### Cloning the Repository
+### Install Via pip

 Start by cloning the repository from github into your desired directory and activating any desired virtual environment.

-### Install Via pip

 If you are a owner/maintainer/developer you can install the packagage via pip install (path to cloned repo).

 ```